JKChang2015/semantic_dev_tech_test/README.md

 This GitHub Repository has:

  *  An OWL file with an ontology/KnowledgeBase of wines (src/resources/wine.owl)
- *  A .travis.yml file that launches a containerised Neo4j DataBase with a representation of the ontology/knowledgeBase
+ *  A `.travis.ym`l file that launches a containerised Neo4j DataBase with a representation of the ontology/knowledgeBase

- You should be able to use the travis config to work out how to launch a local copy of the database to explore

-Excercise 1:
+### Excercise 1:

 Explore the OWL file in Protege and run a reaonser.